Ethical Listening - What is it and How Do I Do it?

-Active listening does not just involve repeating back to someone what they’ve said, but constructing a meaningful understanding of what someone’s said and sending it back to them.
-Therefore, a key process with active listening is checking your understanding of their message.
+Active listening does not just involve repeating back to someone what they’ve said, but constructing a meaningful understanding and sending it back to them.
+Therefore, a key process in active listening is checking your understanding of their message.
 Try feeding back what you think you’ve understood their message to be, and ask them to correct you for any misunderstandings.

 People have a tendency to downplay, provide reassurance, or put a positive spin on the conversation when they’re actively listening.
 The listener probably means well, but ultimately, they don’t encourage the person to explore their feelings in more depth.
 Instead, you’re trying to send them a solution message that tells the speaker how they should feel or what they should do.

-Basic empathy skills are essential to have when improving your listening ability.
-Empathetic conversations involve the speaker sharing their message, and the listener picking out certain emotions and restating, paraphrasing or reflecting these back to the speaker.
-I.e. “Are you saying you feel…” or “It seems to me that you’re saying that you’re feeling…”.
+Basic empathy skills are essential when improving your listening ability.
+Empathetic conversations involve the speaker sharing their message, and the listener picking out certain emotions and restating, paraphrasing or reflecting these back to the speaker, i.e. 'Are you saying you feel…' or 'It seems to me that you’re saying that you’re feeling…'.

 However, advanced accurate empathy can be seen as ‘probing’, and may be risky.
 For example, if you have misunderstood the speaker, they may get a sense that you aren’t fully present, have not ‘got it’, don’t understand, or aren’t listening.
-This is recognised as then possibly leading to a “false start” and breakdown of the “therapeutic alliance” (i.e. between health professional and patient), particularly if this technique of advanced accurate empathy is overused.
-Therefore, this technique should be used wisely, and only be reintroduced once the therapeutic bond or alliance has been repaired.
+This is recognised as then possibly leading to a 'false start' and breakdown of the 'therapeutic alliance' (i.e. between health professional and patient), particularly if this technique of advanced accurate empathy is overused.
+Therefore, this technique should be used wisely, and should only be reintroduced once the therapeutic bond or alliance has been repaired.